Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Discussion

-\paragraph{Theoretical exploration of IMRSP's relationship to Ludology, Urban Games, Playful City, Urbanism, Persuasive Games, Mixed Reality Games, and Exertion Games} For future research on IMRSP, we suggest a theoretical exploration of its relationships with various fields.
-This includes investigating how IMRSP fits within existing game theories and urban play concepts, examining its potential to transform urban spaces into interactive playgrounds, exploring its use for social change or education in urban environments, and analyzing its intersection with immersive technologies and physical activity-based gaming.
+\paragraph{Theoretical exploration of IMRSP's relationship to adjacent forms of play and games} For future research on IMRSP, we suggest a theoretical exploration of its relationships with various fields, such as social games \cite{Goncalves2023Social}, urban games \cite{DeLuca2012Urban,Woolley2013Exploringa}, alternate reality games \cite{Kim2008Alternate}, playful city \cite{Nijholt2017Playable}, playful wearables \cite{Buruk2023Playful}, pervasive games \cite{Ahn2016Pervasive}, location-based games \cite{Laato2019Review,Sutko2011Locationaware}, mixed reality games \cite{Bonsignore2012Mixed,Millard2024Ethics}, live action role play (LARP) \cite{Johansson2024Why,MarquezSegura2018Designing}, sport games \cite{Mueller2011Designing}, and exertion games \cite{Mueller2008Taxonomy,Mueller2016Exertion}.
+This includes investigating how IMRSP aligns with existing game theories and urban play concepts, examining its potential to transform urban spaces into interactive playgrounds, exploring its use for social change or education in urban environments, and analyzing its intersection with immersive technologies and physical activity-based gaming.